-Local:
+Local

+The District is considering monitoring risk areas and strategies for damage control.
 The Sooke Country Market is part of the BC Association of Farmers' Markets and partakes in the BC Farmers' Market Nutrition Coupon Program92.
 The Sooke Family Resource Society administers the coupons for low-income families in Sooke.
 The Sooke Night Market is held in the grounds of the Sooke Region Museum weekly during the summer months.
 Local farms have their own programs and events with their privately owned agricultural and food processing infrastructure.
 Some of the local farms in the Sooke region are:

 - ALM Farms

 - Barefoot Farm

 - Bountiful Bay Farm & Nursery

 - Brass Bell Farm

 - Cast Iron Farm

-- Croaking Frog Farm